-- The funding application deadline
+The funding application deadline

-- A copy of or link to the NIH Request for Applications (RFA) or Funding Opportunity Announcement (FOA)
+    - A copy of or link to the Request for Applications (RFA) or Funding Opportunity Announcement (FOA)

     - What role(s) the UW will play in the research (can attach a scope of work)

-- Whether this grant is for a single study, multiple studies and/or a network that will design and conduct studies
+    - Whether this request is for a single study, multiple studies and/or a network that will design and conduct studies

-After assessing the acceptability of the proposed IRB, HSD will provide the UW participating site investigator with an email or emailed letter of support.
+    After assessing the acceptability of the proposed IRB, HSD will typically provide the UW participating site investigator with a letter of support.
 This should be provided to the lead PI and retained for study records.

-If your grant commitment includes the involvement of regional non-UW, institutions or organizations (for example, Seattle Children’s or Northwest Kidney Centers) in obtaining consent, collecting identifiable data from research participants or conducting research procedures: Each of these organizations will need to agree to the sIRB arrangement and to provide the lead PI with confirmation of the agreement.
+    If your funding commitment includes the involvement of non-UW, institutions or organizations (for example, Seattle Children’s or Northwest Kidney Centers) in obtaining consent, collecting identifiable data from research participants or conducting research procedures, each of these organizations will need to agree to the sIRB arrangement and to provide the lead PI with confirmation of the agreement.

     Study set up